Read the article and decide if each statement is True or False.

 Cognitive Neuroscientist

 Traditional IQ tests measure a narrow band of cognitive ability and fail to capture creativity, emotional intelligence and practical reasoning.
 My research into neuroplasticity strongly suggests that intelligence is not a fixed trait but a dynamic capacity shaped by experience and environment throughout the lifespan.
 The heritability estimates frequently cited in popular media are regularly overstated and misrepresent what the scientific literature actually supports.
 When we expand our definition of intelligence beyond the logico-mathematical, we find that human cognitive potential is far broader and more malleable than standardised testing would have us believe.
+Indeed, longitudinal neuroimaging studies reveal that targeted cognitive training can produce measurable changes in cortical density, demonstrating that the brain remains responsive to enrichment well into adulthood.
+Policy makers who rely on static IQ scores risk entrenching inequality rather than addressing it.

 Educational Psychologist

 Howard Gardner's theory of multiple intelligences offers a compelling framework for understanding the full spectrum of human ability.
 Educational systems systematically undervalue spatial, musical and interpersonal intelligences in favour of linguistic and logical-mathematical ones, disadvantaging large numbers of students.
 My longitudinal study tracked children identified as gifted at age seven and found that, contrary to popular assumption, they do not consistently outperform their peers by adulthood.
 Early identification of giftedness is a poor predictor of long-term achievement across most domains of life.
+This finding has direct consequences for school funding models that concentrate enrichment resources on a small cohort of high-scorers.
+A broader investment in diverse forms of talent would almost certainly yield better societal outcomes and reduce the profound sense of exclusion felt by students whose abilities fall outside the narrow academic band currently rewarded.

 Behavioural Economist

 What we conventionally call intelligence is far more context-dependent than is commonly acknowledged.
 Research my team conducted demonstrates that financial stress temporarily reduces cognitive capacity by an amount equivalent to losing approximately 13 IQ points.
 This finding has profound implications: it suggests that poverty itself constrains intellectual performance, rather than the reverse relationship assumed in many policy debates.
 Cognitive bandwidth is a finite resource.
 When mental energy is consumed by the immediate pressures of scarcity, fewer resources remain available for abstract reasoning, planning and problem-solving.
+Follow-up studies across three continents have replicated this effect, showing that the cognitive tax of scarcity is not culturally specific but appears to be a universal feature of human psychology.
+Addressing material deprivation is therefore not merely a social justice imperative — it is a prerequisite for unlocking collective cognitive potential.

 Geneticist

 Genetic factors do account for a meaningful proportion of variance in measured intelligence, with estimates converging around fifty percent.
 However, this figure is routinely misunderstood.
 Heritability is not destiny.
 Gene-environment interaction means that the same genetic predispositions can lead to very different outcomes depending on the circumstances in which a child develops.
 Deterministic interpretations of genetic data are therefore scientifically unjustified and potentially harmful.
 The evidence strongly supports early childhood intervention programmes as highly effective in raising cognitive outcomes, which is precisely what a simplistic genetic determinist position would not predict.
+My own twin studies indicate that the heritability coefficient itself rises in high-resource environments and falls in deprived ones, meaning that equalising environmental conditions effectively diminishes the role of genetic advantage — a finding with clear and actionable implications for public health policy.

 1.Prof.
 Martinez argues that intelligence is a fixed biological trait that cannot be significantly altered by experience.